pooltogether/network-rollout/README.md

 The third and final stage of a sequence is adding the new PrizePool to the Application frontend and completing Quality Assurance, before publishing to the production website.
 - Application
 - Quality Assurance

+## ⛓️ Sequencing: Testnet and Mainnet

+The rollout of a new PoolTogether PrizePool on a new blockchain is divided into two sequences: testnet and mainnet.

+**Testnet Sequence:** Deployment on a live testnet envrionment i.e. Rinkeby, Kovan, Mumbai, etc...

+**Mainnet Sequence:** Deployment on a live production envrionment i.e. Ethereum, Polygon, Optimism, etc...